 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-Are building amenities important for you?
+Are building amenities vital for you?
 Can you give amenities examples in apartments?
 If you’re a discerning home buyer looking for luxury real estate in New York City and its five boroughs, what do you look for in a building if they all seem alike?
-These days luxury buildings, new high-rises, and new skyscape condos are all fighting for the discerning homebuyer’s attention.
+These days luxury buildings, new high-rises with high monthly HOAs, and new skyscape condos are all fighting for the discerning homebuyer’s attention.
 But how do these apartment buildings attract the luxuriant homebuyer?
 One word: the best amenities in apartment buildings!

-Co-ops, however, are often pre-war and thus are older and more established than condos.
-They tend to have fewer amenities in apartments because they lack space.
-Co-op amenities are basic, like a common room where residents can congregate or storage facilities to hold homeowners’ bulky items like bikes.
+Co-ops are often pre-war and thus are older and more established than condos, and they tend to have fewer amenities in apartments because they lack space.
+Co-op amenities, like a common room where residents can congregate or storage facilities to hold homeowners’ bulky items like bikes, are essential.